leonism/sample-superstore/README.md

 - 05 - Data Pivot - SampleSuperStore.ipynb
 - 06- Data Visualization - SampleSuperStore.ipynb

 So be sure to match those above mentioned technical requirements.
-Fell free to fork, download and enhance the Notebooks file.
+Fell free to fork, download and enhance the Notebooks files.
+This is a work in progress, and I wouldn't consider this a finish project.

+Disclaimer:
 And please remember, as this only a weekend pet project, I'm doing them only for my personal interest only.